benhainline/pdns-register/README.md

 * Python 3 compatibility
 * Add code to delete a record
 * Check to ensure TTL is between 0 and 2147483647 (RFC 2181)
-* Check to see if reverse record is already available